ember-learn/cli-guides/CONTRIBUTING.md

 #### Scope

-Give enough information to form the mental models and show how things are connected.
+Give enough information to form the mental-models and show how things are connected.
 Ask yourself, what does someone need to know about this to build the MVP of their first app at work?
 How would I explain this to a Junior Developer in their first week at my workplace?
 Remember that the API docs should serve as the in-depth explanations.
 If the API docs are insufficient, PR there.

 #### First person plural voice